About the role

 • administering at least one of the VHW Stage 1 vaccines

-7. receive vaccinator authorisation with supervision conditions changed to a one-to-six supervision requirement
+7. Receive vaccinator authorisation with supervision conditions changed to a one-to-six supervision requirement

 If you want to start administering a VHW Stage 1 vaccine that wasn't included in your practical assessment, you should work with your supervisor to complete a competency assessment.
 This ensures you are confident and competent to administer the new vaccine.
 You don’t need to submit this competency assessment to the Workforce Requests Portal, but you should keep it for your, and your employer’s records.
+Competency assessment forms can be found in your workbook.

 Renew my VHW Stage 1 authorisation